painteau/nginx-fivem-proxy/README.md

 file system with nginx.
 Make sure to map the directory you want to serve from with the `-v` command

 Also, don't forget to map your certificate.
+I gave a dumb certificate and a private key JUST FOR THE EXEMPLE.
+DON'T USE THEM

 ```bash
 docker run -d --name nginx-fivem-proxy \